 says the Lord God of Hosts.

 A Message for Shebna

-20 It will happen in that day that I will call my servant Eliakim the son of Hilkiah, 21 and I will clothe him with your robe, and strengthen him with your belt.
-I will commit your government into his hand; and he will be a father to the inhabitants of Jerusalem, and to the house of Judah.
-22 I will lay the key of David’s house on his shoulder.
+20 It will happen on that day that I will call my servant Eliakim the son of Hilkiah, 21 and I will clothe him with your robe and strengthen him with your belt.
+I will commit your government into his hand, and he will be a father to the inhabitants of Jerusalem and to the house of Judah.
+22 I will lay the key of the House of David on his shoulder.
 He will open, and no one will shut.
 He will shut, and no one will open.
 23 I will fasten him like a nail in a sure place.
-He will be for a throne of glory to his father’s house.
+He will be as a throne of glory to his father’s house.